FrogFrenzy/tax-prep-assistant/README.md

-# Tax Prep Assistant
+# 🐔 Tax Chicken: a Vibe Coded Tax Return Assistant

-A modern web application to help organize and prepare tax documents efficiently.
+A modern web application to help organize and prepare tax documents efficiently with style and personality.

 ## Features

 - **Document Upload**: Upload PDF, image, and text files for tax documents
 - **AI Analysis**: Powered by OpenAI GPT to analyze and extract key information from documents
-- **Google Authentication**: Secure sign-in with Google OAuth
+- **Vibe-Coded Experience**: Built with personality and style
 - **Document Tracking**: Keep track of all your tax documents with status indicators
 - **Category Organization**: Organize documents by Income, Deductions, and Business categories
 - **Progress Monitoring**: Visual progress tracking for document completion